method-inc/bots/README.md

 + Empty space is identified by "."
 + Botlets killed in the previous turn are identified by "x".

-Bots are expected to respond in the following format:
+Bots are expected to respond in from the POST with the following format:

     [
       {